rmello4d/TheSustainableDeveloper/learn_how_to_code.md

 repeat
 ```

 Wait a minute.
 What is that long instruction ?
 Computers have a great ability to compute and to be logical.
-Computer Languages exploit that by supplying us with a series of special words: 'if', 'then', 'else', 'equal', 'less than', 'repeat' and etc. Knowing these words is almost mandatory to code.
+Computer Languages exploit that by supplying us with a series of special words:
+-'if', 'then', 'else', 'equal', 'less than', 'repeat' and etc.
+Knowing these words is almost mandatory to code.

 Our new 'if' instruction is telling the computer to test if the speed is less than 10km/h.
 If so, then increase the speed.